wasilibs/go-re2/RATIONALE.md

 the object.
 In many other cases of native wrappers, this is not sufficient - the GC will not be aware of the real memory usage on the native side and not perform correctly.

-In this library, we have chosen not to add it because in the default mode for Go apps using wazero, the above limitation is not true.
-Because wazero itself allocates the memory used by the WebAssembly module, all the memory allocated in C++ code is actually allocated by the Go GC.
+In this library, we have chosen not to add it because in the default mode for Go apps using WASM, the above limitation is not true.
+Because WASM itself allocates the memory used by the WebAssembly module, all the memory allocated in C++ code is actually allocated by the Go GC.
 This means the GC does know exactly how much memory is used by `Regexp` and acts correctly.